 "...with a garniture of two spoons of fine, green peas and tufts of chervil leaves." - Auguste Escoffier (Le Guide Culinaire)

-I don't know about you, but chervil isn't always easy to find so either add it, use a little fresh parsley or leave without.
-Don't forget the knob of butter to be added also at the end of cooking.
-Serve with a good crusty baguette - or some fluffy cheese scones to be different.
+As chervil isn't always easy to find, use a little fresh parsley or dill.
+Don't forget the knob of butter to be added at the end of cooking.
+Serve with a good crusty baguette - or some fluffy cheese scones for my Scottish touch.

 Pea Soup (Potage Saint Germain)